 Planning Your Studies at SF State

-The baccalaureate degree at SF State includes a major, general education (GE) requirements, additional University graduation requirements, elective course work, and possibly a minor or a second major.
+The baccalaureate degree at San Francisco State University includes a major, General Education (GE) requirements, additional University graduation requirements, elective coursework, and possibly a minor or a second major.
 Students, with the aid of advisors, combine these elements in a creative and thoughtful way.
 By taking the time to create a meaningful degree program, students will not only graduate in a timely manner, but will benefit from the opportunity to take personal responsibility for their learning.

 Use GE to learn about yourself and your world.

 It's OK to be undeclared.

 A large percentage of incoming first-time college students have not yet declared their major.
 Take time to explore the possibilities.
 Meet with an advisor in the Undergraduate Advising Center and use SF State services, such as Career Services & Leadership Development, to help you find the right major.
 Students who begin their college studies at SF State as freshmen need to declare a major before completing 70 units.

 It's OK to change your major.

 General Education and major requirements may sometimes overlap.

 Most majors include courses that meet both GE and major requirements.
 This is referred to as "double-counting."
 By choosing certain courses, you can satisfy both GE and major requirements.
 For some majors, you can also meet GE requirements through "met in major."
 Refer to your major to see if there are any GE requirements that might be "met in major."

 When you have decided on a major, make a tentative plan for your remaining semesters at SF State.

 Many departments will provide you with an advising worksheet so you can keep track of your progress.
 Most majors have sample “roadmaps” that show a possible pathway to graduation.
 You can also refer to your Degree Progress Report, found in your Student Center, to track your progress towards completing your major as well as completion of GE and University requirements.

 Plan your program in consultation with an advisor.